 Figure 2.
-Theorem and process of the graph cut method.
+Graph cut method.

-Graph cut method considers the overlap region δ between images obtained by algorithm A and B as a graph containing two terminals (denoted by T1 and T2, respectively), a set of nonterminal nodes (denoted by hollow circle), and edges connecting neighbor nodes (denoted by solid line).
-The terminal T1 denotes the nodes connecting to image reconstructed by algorithm A and the terminal T2 denotes the nodes connecting to image reconstructed by algorithm B. The values at nonterminal nodes (NT) are the absolute difference of the two images.
+The graph cut combination (GCC) method considers the overlap region δ between images obtained by Algorithms A and B as a graph containing two terminals (denoted by T1 and T2, respectively), a set of nonterminal nodes (denoted by hollow circle), and edges connecting neighbor nodes (denoted by solid line).
+The terminal T1 denotes the nodes connecting to image reconstructed by Algorithm A and the terminal T2 denotes the nodes connecting to image reconstructed by Algorithm B. The values at nonterminal nodes (NT) are the absolute difference of the two images.
 For example, the value of node n1 is denoted as δ(n1):

 δn1=VAn1-VB(n1) (13)

-where VAn1 and VB(n1) are the values at node n1 from images reconstructed by algorithms A and B, respectively.
-The capacity of the edges connecting n1 and n2 denoted as e(n1, n2) is calculated by:
+where VAn1 and VB(n1) are the values at node n1 from images reconstructed by Algorithms A and B, respectively.
+The capacity of the edges connecting n1 and n2 denoted as e(n1, n2) is calculated by

 en1,n2=δn1+δ(n2) (14)

 Once an edge is cut, the cut cost is assigned as the capacity of the edge.
-Graph cut techniques, also known as the min-cut theorem, find the cut that has the minimum total cost among all possible cuts throughout the graph to separate the nonterminal nodes into two sets: one set attached to T1 and the other attached to T2.
-According to the attaching label, the new image is constructed by valuing the pieces from images reconstructed by algorithms A and B together.
-The graph cut-based method combines images from different source to a new image in a way as seamless as possible.
+Graph cut techniques, also known as the min-cut theorem, find the cut that has the minimum total cost among all possible cuts throughout the graph to separate the non-terminal nodes into two sets: one set attached to T1 and the other attached to T2.
+According to the attaching label, the new image is constructed by valuing the pieces from images reconstructed by Algorithms A and B together.
+The graph cut-based method combines images from different sources to a new image in a way as seamless as possible.
 Many algorithms have been developed for graph cut problems and the fast augmenting path algorithm proposed by Boykov and Kolmogorov [33] is used in this work.